 Inspiration Alley at the Foundry District

 The Foundry District itself is home to unique retail establishments, restaurants and some great murals.
 3,600 square feet of wall space in an alleyway is covered with original murals by North Texan artists.
 Your Instagram feed will be an explosion of creativity with photos from here.
 And you can find 28 Mantras in the Foundry District, I plan to go capture them someday but on this day I was just looking for some “wings” 😉

 Plano, which is one of 12 suburbs in the greater Dallas area, holds its Plano Balloon Festival each year in September.
-There are special theme and character balloons.
+There are special theme and character hot air balloons.
 You can watch the balloons being inflated and witness the spectacular evening glow.
-It is one of the best events in the Plano and provides for some amazing photo opportunities.
+It is one of the best events in Plano and provides for some amazing photo opportunities.

 Arbor Hills Nature Preserve is another area that is awesome for photos with light filtering in through the trees.